 Seats are upholstered in upmarket fabrics like Alcantara and leather, and in top-spec models, the dashboard and door trims also get these luxurious finishes, too.
 A trick suspension system can sense upcoming bumps in the road ahead and adapt to keep the car as comfortable as possible, while a special acoustic windscreen maintains a feeling of serenity at high speeds.

 The 178bhp 2.0-litre diesel engine has now been withdrawn but a more economical 128bhp 1.5-litre diesel is still available – it’s cheaper to buy and offers decent claimed fuel economy of up to 53.3mpg.
 It’s too slow for a luxury-focused model, though, and while the plug-in hybrid is a great alternative, it is rather more expensive to buy.

-The petrol range starts with a 1.2-litre PureTech turbocharged engine with 128bhp and a 1.6-litre turbocharged engine with either 178bhp or 222bhp sits above that - the latter is the fastest non-hybrid DS 7 (0-62mph takes 8.3 seconds) and promises fuel consumption of 36.2mpg.
+The petrol range starts with a 1.2-litre PureTech turbocharged engine with 128bhp and a 1.6-litre turbocharged engine with either 178bhp or 222bhp sits above that; the latter is the fastest non-hybrid DS 7 (0-62mph takes 8.3 seconds) and promises fuel consumption of 36.2mpg.
 The 222bhp engine is also no longer available, like the 178bhp diesel.
 All DS 7s come with an eight-speed automatic gearbox.

 On the road, the DS 7 feels stable and doesn’t suffer from too much body lean, but the steering is somewhat numb.
 It’s not as engaging as the Jaguar E-Pace, then, but it does have a trick up its sleeve in the form of Active Scan Suspension.
 Cameras monitor the road surface for bumps and adjust the suspension to try and soak them up, providing a plush ride.
 In practice it’s not perfect and works best at cruising speeds, but it gives the DS 7 Crossback’s ride quality an edge over the Peugeot 3008 with similar underpinnings.

 Trim levels used to be called Elegance, Performance Line, Prestige and Ultra Prestige.
 However a recent update saw these changed to Performance Line, Performance Line+, Rivoli and Opera, plus a limited-edition Le Louvre that lets you see works of art from the museum on the car’s touchscreen.
 Performance Line models are well kitted out, with 19-inch alloys and a 12-inch touchscreen with DS Connected Nav, Apple CarPlay and Android Auto among the desirable list of features.
 The range-topping Opera model has 20-inch alloy wheels, a Nappa leather interior and DS Connected Pilot - a suite of semi-autonomous driver aids including Adaptive Cruise Control and Lane Positioning Assist.